userver-framework/userver/scripts/docs/en/userver/synchronization.md

 ## Constraint
 ⚠️🐙❗ Use of the C++ standard library and libc synchronization primitives in coroutines **is forbidden**.

+## Cancellations, Cancellation Blockers and Synchronization Primitives

+Different synchronization primitives treat task cancellations differently.
+Some may ignore cancellations, others return early without acquiring the resource.

+Many synchronization primitives ignore cancellation requests as such default seems to provoke less issues in code that uses the primitive.
+For example engine::Mutex::lock() ignores cancellation requests as it has no way to report failure other than by throwing an exception, and throwing an exception may not be expected by users and could lead to std::terminate().

+Read the documentation on particular primitive to get the behavior on task cancellation.
+The cancellation could be **blocked** by engine::TaskCancellationBlocker, so the latter could be used to force the primitive to ignore the cancellation request.

+See also: @ref task_cancellation_intro

 ## Synchronization mechanisms and primitives

 This section describes the major available synchronization mechanisms with use cases.
 All the primitives are listed at the @ref userver_concurrency API Group.